Global Relocation, Work Abroad, and Remote Restrictions in Web3: A Practical Hub for Blockchain Job Search

 5. If your real blocker may be proof, not geography

 A lot of candidates assume they are being rejected because of location.
 Sometimes that is true.
-But in cross-border hiring, weak CV clarity, vague GitHub proof, unclear ownership, or a confusing LinkedIn profile can make geography friction worse.
+But in cross-border hiring, weak CV clarity, vague GitHub proof, unclear portfolio ownership, generic LinkedIn positioning, or project explanations that do not show decisions can make geography friction worse.

 If you want to compare real openings, start with AOB’s curated blockchain job board:

 If you are applying globally but not getting callbacks, the issue may not be only location.
-It may be that your CV, GitHub, portfolio, or LinkedIn profile does not make your proof easy to verify.
+It may be that your CV, GitHub, portfolio, LinkedIn profile, and project explanations do not make your proof easy to verify in a recruiter’s first scan.

 CV review starting point: